allgreed/kasprowicz.pro/content/about.md

 > In software, things change so often and so rapidly that you need people that can succeed at just about any programming task that you throw at them. ~ [Joel](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/)

-I'm a shaman.
-My specialisation is the acquisition of insight through altered states of consciousness.
-A comercial application of that may be solving hard problems.
-Yes, sometimes by programming a computer.
+or

-> A weapon is a tool.
-A tool for killing and destroying.
-And there will be times when, as an Envoy, you must kill and destroy.
-Then you will choose and equip yourself with the tools that you need.
-But remember the weakness of weapons.
-They are an extension--you are the killer and destroyer.
-You are whole, with or without them.
+> Specialization is for insects.
-> ~ Virginia Vidaura
+> ~ Robert Heinlein

 ## About what can I do for you
+I'm a shaman.
 We live in a capitalist, nominally meritocratic, somewhat classless, post-industrial society.
-A shaman is not a kitchen appliance - I don't exist with the specific purpose of being useful.
+And a shaman, unlike a kitchen appliance - does not exist with the specific purpose of being useful.

 The question "what can I do for you" is loaded.
 For the people that want to go beyond I'd say: think one thought and then think "acquisition of insight".
 Think "psychotechnology".
 If your mind does the mental equivalent of a crisp *ding, ding, ding* - [proceed to the next section](#about-ethics---what-i-wont-do-for-you).